-On October 31, 2013, the New York Fed entered into agreements with the Bank of Canada, the Bank of England, the Bank of Japan, the European Central Bank, and the Swiss National Bank to convert their existing temporary liquidity swap arrangements to standing agreements.
-Two types of liquidity swap lines were established to improve liquidity conditions in money markets in the United States and abroad during times of market stress:
+The Federal Reserve has standing liquidity swap lines in place since October 31, 2013, with the Bank of Canada, the Bank of England, the Bank of Japan, the European Central Bank, and the Swiss National Bank.
+Specifically, two types of liquidity swap lines were established to improve liquidity conditions in money markets in the United States and abroad during times of market stress:

 The New York Fed undertakes certain small value transactions from time to time for the purpose of testing operational readiness.
 The results of small value exercises of the central bank liquidity swap lines are published weekly.

 In 1994, the New York Fed entered into bilateral currency swap lines (also referred to as reciprocal currency arrangements) of $2 billion with the Bank of Canada and $3 billion with the Bank of Mexico for the purpose of promoting orderly currency exchange markets.
 These lines were established under the North American Framework Agreement (NAFA).
 Mexico also has a $9 billion NAFA swap line with the U.S. Treasury, which the New York Fed manages as fiscal agent of the United States as directed by the U.S. Treasury.